-These flourless Chocolate Protein Muffins pack in the nutrients and can be quickly mixed up in a blender.
-They even have kale, zucchini, and lots of healthy fats tucked inside—and you’ll love how well they store in the fridge!
+These flourless Chocolate Protein Muffins pack in the nutrients but taste like a brownie.
+They are quickly mixed up in a blender and have so many nutrients tucked inside.
+Plus: They store so well in the fridge!

-I love these muffins since they are packed with protein and healthy fats, which means that they provide nicely balanced and long lasting energy for our busy little people.
+I love these healthy chocolate muffins since they are packed with protein and healthy fats, which means they provide nicely balanced and long-lasting energy for our busy little people.
 Plus, the texture is super soft and moist, which makes them easy for younger toddlers to chew and swallow.

 TIP: Use a very ripe banana with brown spots for the best natural sweetness.

-Here’s a look at the process involved in making this recipe.
+Here’s a look at the process involved in making this recipe so you know what to expect.
 Scroll to the bottom for all of the info.

 - Add all ingredients to a blender.

-- Blend, stopping to scrape down the sides or move the mixture around with the stick that came with it (if one did).
+- Blend, stopping to scrape down the sides or move the mixture around with the stick that came with it (if you got one).

 - Divide batter in a greased muffin tin.
 Top with chocolate chips if using.